 13. Personal Shopper

 Personal shoppers make money by shopping for other people.
 They usually shop for clothing and accessories, although they can also shop for groceries and other essentials.
 In the US, there are more than 33,000 personal shoppers and the number is increasing.

 Some people REALLY love their cars, and need to keep them looking beautiful in and out.
 That’s why the US is home to nearly 17,000 car washes and a growing $28 billion industry.
-With a decent-sized investment, you could start your own car wash business in your free tine and make countless car owners beam with pride while making good money.
+To start a car wash business, gather the necessary car washing equipment, such as a pressure washer, buckets, sponges, and cleaning solutions.

 Barely 15 years old, affiliate marketing is one of the hottest segments of the ad industry and used by 80% of leading businesses.
 The affiliate marketing industry is worth more than $6 billion and still seeing strong growth, so the opportunity is there to enter the market with a new business, even part-time, and do well.

 Are you an amateur photographer who loves snapping great images?
-Photography in the US is an $11 billion industry expected to see steady growth in the coming years, so now would be a great time to stretch your entrepreneurial wings and give it a shot.
 You could start your photography business part-time from home and give the world beautiful photos while making good money.

 An eBay business can be extremely profitable, and they’re a great way to start your own business without having to invest a lot of money.
 The best part is that eBay has done most of the work for you — providing a sales platform and a massive customer base, confirming that buyers are reliable, and building a system that ensures you get the true market value for goods.